Exercise Stress Testing

 How the Test is Done

-The test is performed by a cardiologist and a cardiac technician, who will monitor your blood pressure and heart rate and rhythm during slowly increasing levels of exercise.
+The test is performed by two cardiac technicians, who will monitor your blood pressure and heart rate and rhythm and blood pressure during progressive levels of exercise.

-You will then be required to walk on the treadmill with the ECG still attached.
-Every three minutes the treadmill will get steeper and slightly faster.
-During exercise, it is important that you tell the staff if you feel any symptoms.
-The test will end when you have gone if you can, ideally when your heart rate has increased and you are feeling puffed.
+With the electrodes and leads attached to your chest you will then be required to walk on the treadmill.
+This can be tricky at first but the speed is very slow for the first 3 minutes to give you time to get used to it.
+Every 3 minutes the treadmill will get slightly faster and steeper.
+If you are fit you may get to the stage where you will have to run.
+During exercise it is important that you tell the staff if you feel any symptoms.
+The test will end when you have gone as long as you can, ideally when your heart rate has increased and you are feeling puffed.

 What are the Risks?